wiseupdata/databricks/README.md

 <h1>
 Databricks Utils
 </h1>
-Useful commands to handle Databricks.
+Useful commands to handle Databricks. <br>
-Shell commands tested 🎯: Ubuntu and Wsl2 with Windows 11 (compatible with all Ubuntu and Debian)
+Shell commands tested 🎯: <br>
+Ubuntu and Wsl2 with Windows 11 (compatible with all Ubuntu and Debian)
 <br>
 <br>
 <br>